Patrick Roy: Post-playing career

-On March 22, 2008, in Chicoutimi, Quebec, Roy was involved in another on-ice incident during Game 2 of a first-round playoff series against the rival Saguenéens.
+On March 22, 2008, in Chicoutimi, Quebec, Roy was involved in another on-ice incident during game two of a first-round playoff series against the rival Saguenéens.
 Late in the second period, in which the Saguenéens were leading 7–1, a brawl started and Remparts goaltender Jonathan Roy, Roy's son, charged towards opposing goaltender Bobby Nadeau.
 Jonathan hit Nadeau numerous times despite Nadeau indicating he did not want to fight.
 After knocking Nadeau down, Jonathan continued to hit Nadeau.
 Jonathan then fought a second Saguenéens player before skating off the ice while holding both middle fingers up to the crowd.
 Roy denied inciting his son Jonathan to fight, despite video evidence showing Roy making a gesture towards his son while he was advancing towards Nadeau.
-After investigation by the League office, Patrick Roy was suspended for five games and fined $4,000, while his son Jonathan was suspended for seven games and fined $500.
+After an investigation by the League office, Patrick Roy was suspended for five games and fined $4,000, while his son Jonathan was suspended for seven games and fined $500.
 The Quebec Ministry of Public Safety has launched a police investigation into the matter.
 In late July 2008, Jonathan was charged with assault in Saguenay courts.

 On November 21, 2008, Roy's other son, Frederick Roy, found trouble playing for the Remparts when he cross-checked an opponent in the head after a stoppage in play.
 Frederick was ultimately suspended 15 games by the QMJHL for the incident, which occurred the night before Patrick Roy's jersey retirement ceremony in Montreal.

 In May 2009, several unnamed sources reported that Roy was offered the head coaching position with the Colorado Avalanche.
 He turned down the position, but expressed the possibility of becoming an NHL-level coach at some future date.

-In September 2012, Roy started a new chapter in his successful career by becoming a permanent member of the French-Canadian hockey talk show l'Antichambre, where he worked as a hockey analyst.
+In September 2012, Roy started a new chapter in his career by becoming a permanent member of the French–Canadian hockey talk show l'Antichambre, where he worked as a hockey analyst.
 He was reunited on the set with his former head coach, Mario Tremblay, the man in part responsible for his departure from Montreal.

+In January 2024, it was announced that Roy, in partnership with Canadian businessmen Jean Bédard and Jacques Tanguay (a former owner of the Remparts), had purchased a minority stake in Boxers de Bordeaux, a professional team playing in the French Ligue Magnus.